 Their visit was transcribed and that document can be found here Joyce McElroy Lorraine Gillespie 31 Jan 2012 and 15 Jan 2014.
 The many wonderful questions from the youngsters are at the end of the document.

-In 2015 Bill and Jen Peddlesden, Kay Clarke and Ray Blanchard presented at CLMS Grade 7 students as part of ‘Chestermere Know it All’ on the reasons why Chestermere has become a city; Social, Political, Demographic and Economic.
+In May of 2015 Bill and Jen Peddlesden, Kay Clarke and Ray Blanchard presented at CLMS Grade 7 students as part of ‘Chestermere Know it All’ on the reasons why Chestermere has become a city; Social, Political, Demographic and Economic.
 The students then presented to City Council how they thought Chestermere could be come an even better city.
 Read the article here.

 And on Nov 5 2015 Jen, Kay and Ray reprised their talks including all of those topics to the Grade 5 class at East Lake School. (photo of Kay Clarke below right and 3 more photos below)

 And Ray Blanchard returned on December 6th 2016 to speak to a French Immersion Grade 5 science class at East Lake on ecosystems, nature, wetlands and the oil industry. (photo below left) Ray attended one of the first French Immersion schools in Winnipeg.

 (photo above right) March 18 2016 Bill Peddlesden presented to Mrs. Aja Cole’s class on immigration as part of the Grade 9 Social Studies program at Chestermere Lake Middle School.

 Other programs for students…